lupalberto/neutral-atom-vm/docs/ux.md

    result = job.result()
    print(result.measurements)
    ```
   The helper `neutral_atom_vm.connect_device` now exists and returns the `dev` handle with minimal configuration.
 Profiles are resolved internally (e.g., `"ideal_small_array"`), so callers do not configure positions directly.
-For backwards compatibility we expose device aliases such as `local-cpu` (CPU statevector), `local-arc` (GPU/oneAPI), and, when Stim support is built in, `stabilizer`, which routes the same presets through the Stim-backed stabilizer engine.
+For backwards compatibility we expose device aliases such as `state-vector` (CPU statevector) and, when Stim support is built in, `stabilizer`, which routes the same presets through the Stim-backed stabilizer engine.
 Choosing `connect_device("stabilizer", profile="ideal_small_array")` (or `quera-vm run --device stabilizer ...`) automatically sanitizes the preset’s noise down to the Pauli/readout/loss terms Stim understands while keeping geometry/timing identical to the CPU persona.
 Kernels that call documented squin Pauli-channel helpers run only on the stabilizer backend: the Python SDK detects those helpers, builds the Stim circuit via `bloqade.stim.passes.SquinToStimPass`, and attaches the resulting stimulus to the job so Stim executes the program at the locations you specified.
-The same kernels raise a clear error if submitted to `local-cpu`, `local-arc`, or future hardware devices, preventing accidental submission of simulation-only noise annotations.
+The same kernels raise a clear error if submitted to `state-vector` or future hardware devices, preventing accidental submission of simulation-only noise annotations.
 5. Under the hood: the Python SDK builds a `JobRequest`, attaches hardware/noise profiles, and submits to `JobRunner`, which picks the appropriate backend (ideal, noisy Pauli, etc.) and returns `JobResult`.

 Outcome: the user never sees the VM internals—just “device + job + measurements.”
 The SDK handles instruction lowering, profile selection, and result reporting.